bergesinstitute/grafmethodenglish/book-4-unit-2.md

 5. __________ you __________ (finish) the report before the meeting?
 6. They were tired because they __________ (work) for twelve hours.

-## 2. Combine the sentences using when, before, after, or by the time

-🔹 Combina las oraciones usando *when, before, after* o *by the time*.

-Example: She left.
-I arrived. => *When I arrived, she had already left.*

-1. He ate dinner.
-She called.
-2. We finished the project.
-The deadline arrived.
-3. They sold the house.
-I heard the news.
-4. The movie started.
-We got to the cinema.
-5. She studied for hours.
-She took the exam.

-## 3. Translate.
+## 2. Translate.
 You can use a dictionary to look up words you don't know.

 🔹 Traducir.
 Puedes usar un diccionario para buscar las palabras que no conoces.